New England Journal of Medicine November 08, 2012

 Progression-free survival

-Key result: The addition of pertuzumab to trastuzumab and docetaxel significantly improved progression-free survival compared to trastuzumab and docetaxel alone.
+Key result: The addition of pertuzumab significantly improved progression-free survival and overall survival in patients with HER2-positive metastatic breast cancer.

 Tested